kelvinou01/university-subreddits/README.md

 - BigQuery for the analytics database

-- Cloud Scheduler to trigger the pipeline at set intervals.
+- Cloud Scheduler to trigger the extract job at set intervals.

 - EventArc + Workflows to trigger transform/load jobs upon ingestion of raw/transformed data respectively.